Chevrolet Turbo-Thrift engine: 250

 The engine was sold in various states of tune and under several different RPO codes over its production life.
 The L22 was the passenger car version, sold until 1979.
 The LD4 was the truck version, sold until 1978.
 The LE3 replaced the LD4 in 1979 and was produced until 1984.

-In the late-1970s the Chevrolet 200, Chevrolet 229 and Buick 231 V6 engines gradually replaced the 250 straight six in passenger cars in North America, with use of the engine discontinued after the 1979 model year.
-The 250 engine continued to be used in GM trucks until 1984, after which it was replaced by the 4.3 L V6 (essentially a 350 cuin Chevy small-block V-8 with the two rear cylinders removed).
+In the late 1970s, the Chevrolet 200, Chevrolet 229 and Buick 231 V6 engines gradually replaced the 250 straight six in passenger cars in North America, with use of the engine discontinued after the 1979 model year.
+The 250 engine continued to be used in GM trucks until 1984, after which it was replaced by the 4.3 L V6 (essentially a 350 cuin Chevy small-block V8 with the two rear cylinders removed).
 It was also used in a number of large sedans by Chevrolet of South Africa until 1982.

 Production continued in Brazil (known as the 4.1 there) until 1998 in passenger cars, when the Chevrolet Omega A was replaced by rebadged Australian Holdens.
 It was used until 2001 in the Brazilian Chevrolet Silverado, after which the engine line was discontinued.
 Latter-day Brazilian-produced engines featured electronic multipoint fuel injection, distributorless ignition system and redesigned cylinder heads with smaller intake ports.

 GM did not produce another straight-six engine in North America until the introduction of the GM Atlas engine in late 2001.